Ineichen-Group/NeuroTrialNER/README.md

     --test_data_path "./data/ct_neuro_test_data_90.json" \
     --n_epochs 15 --percentage $percentage --i $i
 ```
 Please make sure you have the reference to the folder with the data correctly.
-The two parameters that can be changed are:
+The three parameters that can be changed are:
-- model_name_or_path: reference to a local model or a model hosted on huggingface; use "michiyasunaga/BioLinkBERT-base" for the LinkBERT model
+- model_name_or_path (default 'michiyasunaga/BioLinkBERT-base'): reference to a local model or a model hosted on huggingface;
-- n_epochs: the number of epochs for training; our experiments showed that there was no impact on the dev learning curve after more than 10 epochs
+- n_epochs (default 20): the number of epochs for training; our experiments showed that there was no impact on the dev learning curve after more than 10 epochs
+- percentage (default 100): percentage value determining how much of the training dataset should be used.

 Please note that [wandb](https://docs.wandb.ai/guides/integrations/huggingface) was used to collect and visualize the training results.